I would love to get involved. How can I can help?

 Tomatoes (Big Red type, Green Zebra, Striped German, Sun Gold, Purple heirloom)

 As an educational farm, our mission is to get the food that we grow to schools and into the homes of our young student farmers.
-This year, with help from the Garden to School Cafe program, we are thrilled to be sending much of our produce to the cafeterias of two downtown schools!
-In addition to getting food into schools, we also offer our produce at an on-site farmstand one Saturday a month from 12-4pm as part of Battery Urban Farm Saturdays.
+With help from the Garden to School Cafe program, we are thrilled to be sending much of our produce during the school year to the cafeterias of two downtown schools!
+In addition to getting food into schools, we also offer our produce in a Summer Farm Share, donate it to God’s Love We Deliver, and offer it for suggested-donation at our on-site farmstand on Battery Urban Farm Saturdays.
 For more information, sign up for our mailing list!

 Where did your soil come from?
 Is it organic?